hlucey/third-party/cis3-broker.md

   <dd>Allows you to enable or disable a service instance.</dd>
 </dl>

-It's the service provider's responsibility to disable access to the service instance when the disable endpoint starts and to re-enable that access when the enable endpoint is started.
+It's the service provider's responsibility to disable access to the service instance when the disable endpoint starts and to reenable that access when the enable endpoint is started.
 {: note}

 ## Learn how to use the exported metadata to guide your broker development